-2024 SSHRC Explore Review Committee will consist of two TFA representatives from each of the faculties.
+The SSHRC Explore Review Committee will consist of two TFA faculty members recommended by the Associate Dean, Research from each of the faculties.
 The Associate Vice-President, Research and Innovation will chair the Committee.
-The recommended ranked list is forwarded to the VPRI for final approval and dissemination of funds.
+The recommended ranked list will be forwarded to the VPRI for final approval and dissemination of funds.